Portrayal of black people in comics

 Black people have been portrayed in comics since the medium's beginning, with their portrayals often the subject of controversy.
 Mainstream comic publishing companies have had a historical trend of being predominantly white and male, reflecting the lack of representation and inaccurate depictions of Black people in comics.
 The integration of black characters in mainstream and superhero comics has endured various obstacles and challenges.
 Critics have noted that black men and women have historically often been portrayed as jungle or ghetto stereotypes, and as sidekicks as opposed to primary characters.
-In recent years, with the integration of more Black people in mainstream comic writing rooms as well as the creation of comics on digital platforms has changed the representation and portrayals of Black people in comics and has started to reflect the complexities of Black people across the diaspora.
+Occiasionally, comic book creators would lampshade stereotypes, lack of representation and emphasize social injustices.
+In recent years, the integration of more Black creators in mainstream comics, as well as the creation of comics on digital platforms, has changed the representation and portrayals of Black people in comics and has started to reflect the complexities of Black people across the diaspora.

+Currier and Ives' Darktown Comics

+Starting in the 1870s Currier and Ives produced a series of lithographs called Darktown Comics.
+Prominent collector Harry Peters called the lithographs "mirrors of the national taste, weather vanes of popular opinion, reflectors of American attitudes".
+Albert Baragwanath said the body of work "remains a true documentation of the latter half of the nineteenth century -- a rich pageant interpreted with the morality and prejudice of the day."
+According to Baragwanath, of the approximately 500 "comic prints" produced by Currier and Ives, "more than half of these were the so-called Darktown Comics who humor lay in gross burlesque."
+Portions of the series was still being produced into the early 1900s.